 At last, after living for so many years going to the church and following the traditions that I was asked to follow, I am happy that I no longer have to do it.

-I believe if you do something, it has to be out of love instead of out of imposition.
+I truly believe, if you do something, it has to be out of love instead of out of imposition.